 (8) Subsection (6) does not prevent the Commission from making, varying or discharging a contract under its common seal.

-(9) Subsections (1) to (8) shall also apply to and in relation to the Corporation as if references in those subsections to the Commission were references to the Corporation and the reference in subsection (4) to a commissioner were a reference to a director of the Corporation.
+[(9) deleted]

+[Section 43 amended by No. 45 of 1996 s.
+22.]

 44. Exemption of certain public authorities from workers’ compensation insurance requirements

 For the purposes of any enactment other than sections 165, 166 and 168 of the Workers’ Compensation and Injury Management Act 1981 (the WC&IM Act), public authorities for which insurance arrangements are managed and administered by the Commission under section 6(c) of this Act, are to be regarded as a group of employers that have been exempted by the Governor under section 164 of the WC&IM Act from the obligation to insure pursuant to the WC&IM Act except for the obligation to insure against liability to pay compensation for any industrial disease of the kinds referred to in section 151(a)(iii) of the WC&IM Act.